 Lipow was born and raised in New Rochelle, New York, a large and diverse community just north of New York City.
 When he was not in school, Andrew was either rehearsing with his rock band or studying jazz under the tutelage of some of the finest guitarists in NYC.
 While attending Vassar College, Lipow wrote the theme music for the WVOX 1460 AM radio show “Take on the Issues,” which is still used today.

 After graduating with a degree in Music, he moved to the Netherlands to record an album of original songs, under the pseudonym, Warpold Wine.
 Upon returning to the States, he spent the following years recording in studios as a session musician while obtaining a Masters of Music in Studio Composition from the Purchase College Conservatory of Music.
-Heavily influenced by the likes of Thomas Newman, Johnny Greenwood, Ennio Morricone, John Williams and Danny Elfman, Lipow has cultivated a sound truly unique to himself.
+Heavily influenced by the likes of Thomas Newman, Jonny Greenwood, Ennio Morricone, John Williams and Danny Elfman, Lipow has cultivated a sound truly unique to himself.